sarah4coulson/1-music-spot/PROPOSAL.md

 So that I can see who is the most popular according to hits played in that specific genre.

-Given how I start with no knoweledge of the top artist across the different libraries.
+Given how I start with no knowledge of the top artist across the different libraries.

 When I search for a genre I want the top five most played artists on all the libraries to be displayed.